Identification: Rank and Order Conditions

 order condition of identification

 If this condition is not satisfied, we conclude that the equation is underidentified.
 If this condition is fulfilled, we move on to test the Rank Condition.
-The Order condition alone is not sufficient for identification.
+Hence, the Order condition alone is not sufficient for identification.

 Rank Condition